 Head of Special Projects

 Author of a critically-acclaimed journey inside white supremacist groups worldwide ('HOMELAND: Into a World of Hate'), Nick is an award-winning journalist and producer, and nominee for the Paul Foot Award for campaigning journalism.
-He was creative producer of 'England Expects', a BBC One drama about the far right, and today is a communications strategist and HOPE not hate's former communications director.
-He heads up our special projects work, including co-editing the HOPE not hate magazine.Twitter
+He was creative producer of 'England Expects', a BBC One drama about the far right, and today is a communications strategist.
+Our former communications director, he heads up our special projects work, including co-editing the HOPE not hate magazine.Twitter